Aphrodite

 Breed

-These LGDs are a three-way mix of Great Pyrenees, Maremma, and Akbash.
 We were told this three-way mix of these three breeds was developed on the great cattle ranches in Montana (hundreds or even thousands of acres).
-They started with the Great Pyrenees, which is a great livestock guardian dog, but the ranchers still needed to feed the dogs when on pasture for months at a time.
-They added the Maremma and Akbash to make the dog a bit lighter and faster.
-The result is a dog completely capable of livestock guardian duties, but fast enough to catch much of its food (e.g. rabbits, gophers, etc.).
+They started with the Great Pyrenees and Maremma, both excellent livestock guardian dog breeds, but the ranchers still needed to feed the dogs when on pasture for months at a time.
+They added the Akbash to make the dog lighter, faster, more athletic, and more aggressive.
+The result is a dog capable of livestock guardian duties but fast enough to catch much of its food (e.g., rabbits, gophers, etc.).

 Duties